Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/0-500.png?raw=true)
 _Acting as a frame for our wordcloud: Colosseum (in a more contemporary condition)_

-Now, the picture changes (both literally and regarding the data).
+Now, the picture changes (both literally and with regards to the data).
+Greek themes are still present, but now themes of the Roman world are most dominant - including a lot of names ending with the latin suffix "-us".

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph1_0_500.png?raw=true)